Experience the Freedom Trail Now (Visitor Resource)

 Experience the Freedom Trail Now

-The Freedom Trail official historic sites, Freedom Trail Foundation, National Parks of Boston and partners are working together on reopening plans to ensure the health and safety of employees and Freedom Trail visitors in accordance with Commonwealth of Massachusetts and City of Boston guidelines.
+The Freedom Trail official historic sites, Freedom Trail Foundation, National Parks of Boston and partners welcome visitors to the Freedom Trail!
 Information about experiencing the Freedom Trail is subject to change at any time.
 The following information supercedes any hours of operation elsewhere on TheFreedomTrail.org.

 Virtually: The Freedom Trail® and Black Heritage Trail® have rich opportunities for everyone to learn and experience Boston’s history remotely.
 Freedom Trail official historic sites, the Museum of African American History, and Freedom Trail Foundation provide existing and new online Distance Learning Resources, including Virtual Programs to bring history into homes.

 Visitors are required to:

-- Comply with the Centers for Disease Control Mask Requirements
+- Comply with the Massachusetts Mask Recommendations and Centers for Disease Control Precautions

 - All individuals are encouraged to wear masks on public transportation, while in rideshares (Uber and Lyft), taxis, and livery vehicles, and inside transportation hubs.

 - Comply with sites' specific requirements (please see What to Expect section below)